 Under Section 179, business owners can deduct the entire cost of long-term personal property that they use in their business, rather than having to depreciate the cost over several years.
 This is called first-year expensing or Section 179 expensing.

 A business can use Section 179 to deduct tangible, long-term personal property.
 In the past, Section 179 could not be used to deduct personal property used in residential rental property.
 However, the Tax Cuts and Jobs Act eliminated this restriction starting in 2018.
-This means that landlords can’t use Section 179 to deduct the cost of items they purchase for use inside rental units—for example, kitchen appliances, carpets, drapes, or blinds.
+This means that landlords can now use Section 179 to deduct the cost of personal property items they purchase for use inside rental units—for example, kitchen appliances, carpets, drapes, or blinds.
 For example, if you spend $3,000 for a new stove and refrigerator for a rental unit, you may deduct the entire amount that year with Section 179.

 For example, if you spend $1,000 for office furniture for the office you use in your rental business, you may deduct the entire amount in a single year using Section 179.

 Section 179 can only be used if your rental activities qualify as a business for tax purposes.
 You can’t use it if your rental activity is an investment, not a business.
-Thus, make sure you’re a business before you even think about using Section 179.
-Owning rental property qualifies as a business if you do it to earn a profit and work at it regularly, systematically, and continuously.
-Rental ownership, on the other hand, is an investment, not a business, if you do it to earn a profit, but don’t work at it regularly, systematically, and continuously—either by yourself or with the help of a manager, agent, or others.
+Owning rental property qualifies as a business if you do it to earn a profit and work at it regularly, systematically, and continuously—either by yourself or with the help of a manager, agent, or others.
+Rental ownership, on the other hand, is an investment, not a business, if you do it to earn a profit but don’t work at it regularly, systematically, and continuously.
+There is no set number of rental units you must own to qualify as a business.
+The courts have held that ownership of a single rental unit can be a business.